 You will learn to identify economic issues and problems, to form hypotheses and to gather and use data to test the hypotheses.
 They also learn to formulate policies to deal with economic problems and analyze both the intended and unintended effects of these policies.
-Students frequently work as a research assistant with a faculty member and have collaborative work published in a professional journal.
+Students frequently work as a research assistant with a faculty member and to have collaborative work published in a professional journal.